Gary Cooper: Final years and death

 In mid-January, Cooper took his family to Sun Valley for their last vacation together.
 Cooper and Ernest Hemingway hiked through the snow together for the last time.
 On February 27, after returning to Los Angeles, Cooper learned that he was dying.
 He later told his family, "We'll pray for a miracle; but if not, and that's God's will, that's all right, too."
-On April 17, Cooper watched the Academy Awards ceremony on television and saw his good friend James Stewart, who had presented Cooper with his first Oscar years earlier, accept on Cooper's behalf an honorary award for lifetime achievement – his third Oscar.
+On April 17, Cooper watched the Academy Awards ceremony on television and saw his good friend James Stewart, who had presented Cooper with his first Oscar 19 years earlier, accept on Cooper's behalf an honorary award for lifetime achievement—his third Oscar.
 Holding back tears, Stewart said, "Coop, I'll get this to you right away.
-And Coop, I want you to know this, that with this goes all the warm friendship and the affection and the admiration and the deep, the deep respect of all of us.
+And Coop, I want you to know this: that with this goes all the warm friendship and the affection and the admiration and the deep, the deep respect of all of us.
 We're very, very proud of you, Coop.
 All of us are tremendously proud."
 (Note: The award dedication read, "To Gary Cooper for his many memorable screen performances and the international recognition he, as an individual, has gained for the motion picture industry.")
-The following day, newspapers around the world announced that Cooper was dying.
-In the coming days, he received numerous messages of appreciation and encouragement, including telegrams from Pope John XXIII and Queen Elizabeth II, and a telephone call from President John F. Kennedy.
+The next day, newspapers around the world announced that Cooper was dying.
+He received numerous messages of appreciation and encouragement, including telegrams from Pope John XXIII and Queen Elizabeth II and a telephone call from President John F. Kennedy.

 In his last public statement on May 4, 1961, Cooper said, "I know that what is happening is God's will.
 I am not afraid of the future."
-He received the last rites on Friday, May 12, and died quietly the next day.
+He received the last rites on May 12 and died quietly the next day.

-A requiem was held on May 18 at the Church of the Good Shepherd, attended by many of Cooper's friends, including Fred Astaire, Jack Benny, Marlene Dietrich, John Ford, Henry Hathaway, Audrey Hepburn, Bob Hope, Dean Martin, Joel McCrea, Walter Pidgeon, Edward G. Robinson, Randolph Scott, Frank Sinatra, James Stewart, Jack L. Warner, and John Wayne.
+A requiem was held on May 18 at the Church of the Good Shepherd, attended by many of Cooper's friends, including Fred Astaire, Jack Benny, Marlene Dietrich, John Ford, Henry Hathaway, Audrey Hepburn, Bob Hope, Peter Lawford, William Demarest, Dean Martin, Joel McCrea, Walter Pidgeon, Edward G. Robinson, Randolph Scott, Frank Sinatra, James Stewart, Jack L. Warner, and John Wayne.
 (Note: Hemingway was too ill to attend the funeral.
 He took his own life on July 2, 1961, less than two months after Cooper died.)
 Cooper was buried in the Grotto of Our Lady of Lourdes in Holy Cross Cemetery in Culver City, California.
 In May 1974, after his family relocated to New York, Cooper's remains were exhumed and reburied in Sacred Hearts Cemetery in Southampton.
 His grave is marked next to a three-ton boulder from a Montauk quarry.